You wouldn’t describe yourself as a commodity, would you? Make sure your resume reflects this.

 Here are a few simple tests to tell if you’re selling yourself as a commodity:

-- Skills and responsibilities: When your resume lists skills and responsibilities, you brand yourself as being the same as anyone else that has similar skills and responsibilities.
+- Skills and responsibilities: When your resume lists skills and responsibilities, you brand yourself as being the same as anyone that has similar skills.

 - Lack of candidate superiority: If your resume doesn’t clearly show why you’re a superior candidate, then you brand yourself as being the same as your competition.